 A proposal functions as an initial roadmap for further work on the project.
-It should therefore be no more than 20.000 characters long (eight to ten pages), including spaces and bibliography.
+It should therefore be no more than eight to ten pages, including bibliography.
 You may print on both the front and back of the paper.
-Typical fonts used include Calibri, Arial, and Times New 1.5.
-Roman (font size 11 or 12), line spacing
+Typical fonts used include Calibri, Arial, and Times New Roman (font size 11 or 12), line spacing 1.5.